JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 [//]: # (title: Navigation and routing)

 Navigation is a key part of modern UI applications that allows users to navigate between different application screens.
-Unfortunately, the [Navigation component](https://developer.android.com/guide/navigation) from Jetpack Compose’s suite of libraries is currently unavailable in Compose Multiplatform.
+Unfortunately, the [Navigation component](https://developer.android.com/guide/navigation) from Jetpack Compose's suite of libraries is currently unavailable in Compose Multiplatform.
 However, there are other third-party alternatives that you can choose from: